grnet/mupy/README.md

 5. Run `./manage.py migrate`
 6. Run `./manage.py createsuperuser`
 7. Run `./manage.py collectstatic`
+8. Add the nodes you need to parse.
+See Adding Nodes.
-8. Run `./manage.py parse_munin2` to parse the `MUNIN_URL` and store data into db.
-In case you have an older version of munin you have to run `./manage parse_munin`.
+9. Run `./manage.py parse_munin` to parse the `MUNIN_URL` and store data into db.
 A daily cronjob of this command is suggested.
-9. Restart Apache (or `touch apache/django.wsgi`) and enjoy
+10. Restart Apache (or `touch apache/django.wsgi`) and enjoy

 ## Documentation
 Here is a small description of the way that mupy should be used.
 The idea is to let each account monitor only some of the hosts.

-### Settings
+### Adding Nodes
 The munin nodes are stored in the dictionary `MUNIN_NODES` in local_settings.py.
 Look at sample_local_settings for an example.
+If a node is older than v2 an extra attribute must be set, `version`.
+Nodes can also be added through the admin interface.

 ### Usage
 Whenever a user is created, the administrator (set in the `ADMIN` in